Code-Institute-Submissions/project-1-employee-site-hub/README.md

         1. Historically file e.g. excel etc were located on shared drives and updated by Team.
 In Office 365 file sharing is not                   meeting Customer Satisfaction and has led to data loss.
 Therefore SharePoint Document list and Library Webparts offers                 Teams a Safer more reliable altenative

-  -   #### Intranet Owner Goals

-  3. As a Frequent User, I want to check my Team files for new assignments and required approvals.

-        1. Historically file e.g. excel etc were located on shared drives and updated by Team.
-In Office 365 file sharing is not                   meeting Customer Satisfaction and has led to data loss.
-Therefore SharePoint Document list and Library Webparts offers                 Teams a Safer more reliable altenative

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer & Microsoft Edge.